Skip to main content

 The option of what organs can be donated will be different for every patient, depending on their health and medical history.

-Patients who meet the NDD criteria can be assessed to donate:
+Patients who meet the DNC criteria can be assessed to donate:

 • Heart